About

 Angela Martins

-Angela Martins is the Head of the Division of Culture for the African Union.
+Angela Martins is the Head of the Division of Culture and Sport for the African Union.
 She coordinates the AU’s activities and policies in respect of cultural protection, cultural development, promotion of creative and cultural industries and use of culture for integration.
-Ms Martins is an advisor and collaborator on the standard-setting on movable heritage initiative during the first phase (2019-2023) of the UNESCO Chair program.
+Ms Martins is an advisor and collaborator on the standard-setting on movable heritage initiative during the second phase (2023-2027) of the UNESCO Chair program.

 Lynn Meskell

-Lynn Meskell is Richard D Green Professor of Anthropology in the School of Arts and Sciences, Professor in the Graduate Program in Historic Preservation, University of Pennsylvania and curator in the Middle East and Asia sections of the Penn Museum, and AD White Professor-at-Large at Cornell University.
-She is the founding editor of the Journal of Social Archaeology.
-Professor Meskell is an advisor and collaborator on the women and girls, contributor to the Oxford Handbook on the International Cultural Heritage Law, and collaborator on the World Heritage and Human Rights theme for the global Our World Heritage Initiative of the first phase (2019-2023) of the UNESCO Chair program.
+Lynn Meskell is Penn Integrates Professor (PIK) at the University of Pennsylvania, where she serves as Richard D Green Professor of Anthropology in the School of Arts and Sciences, Professor in the Department of Historic Preservation, and curator in the Middle East and Asia sections of the Penn Museum, and AD White Professor-at-Large at Cornell University.
+She is the founding editor of the Journal of Social Archaeology and a contributor to the Oxford Handbook on International Cultural Heritage Law (Oxford University Press, 2020).
+Professor Meskell is an adviser and collaborator on the women and girls and cultural heritage international research project and standard-setting initiatives as part of the second phase (2023-2027) of the UNESCO Chair program.

 Robynne Quiggin

 Robynne Quiggin is a member of the Wiradyuri nation of central western New South Wales.
-She is Associate Dean (Indigenous Leadership and Engagement) at the Business School and Law School, UTS.
-She is also Chair of the Human Rights Law Centre Board.
-Professor Quiggin is a collaborator on the Indigenous peoples and cultural heritage international research and capacity-building initiative in the first phase (2019-2023) of the UNESCO Chair Program.
+She is Pro Vice-Chancellor (Indigenous Leadership and Engagement) and Executive Director, Jumbunna Institute for Indigenous Education and Research, University of Technology Sydney.
+She is Chair of the Human Rights Law Centre Board, trustee of the Powerhouse Museum of Applied Arts and Sciences Trust, Sydney and member of the Board of the NAISDA Dance College, and member of the Board of the Australian Sustainable Finance Institute.
+Professor Quiggin is a collaborator on the Indigenous peoples and cultural heritage international research and capacity-building initiative in the current phase (2023-2073) of the UNESCO Chair Program.

 Marina Schneider

 Marina Schneider is Principal Legal Officer in the Secretariat of the International Institute for the Unification of Private Law (UNIDROIT).
 She was the secretary for the UNIDROIT committees on the international protection of cultural property including the Diplomatic Conference for the adoption of the UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects.
-Dr Schneider is an adviser and collaborator on the Oxford Handbook on International Cultural Heritage Law being prepared during the first phase (2019-2022) of the UNESCO Chair program and the UNIDROIT Convention Academic Project.
+She Schneider was an adviser and collaborator on the Oxford Handbook on International Cultural Heritage Law (Oxford University Press 2020) and The 1970 UNESCO and 1995 UNIDROIT Conventions on Stolen or Illegally Transferred Cultural Property (Oxford University Press, 2024).
+Dr Schneider is an advisor and collaborator on the standard-setting on movable heritage initiative during the second phase (2023-2027) of the UNESCO Chair program and the UNIDROIT Convention Academic Project.

 Farida Shaheed

-Farida Shaheed is Executive Director, Shirkat Gah – Women's Resource Centre (Lahore) and was the inaugural UN Special Rapporteur in the field of Cultural Rights.
-Dr Shaheed is an adviser and collaborator for the women and girls and cultural heritage international research collaboration of the first phase (2019-2022) of the UNESCO Chair program.
+Farida Shaheed is the UN Special Rapporteur on the Right to Education and Executive Director, Shirkat Gah – Women’s Resource Centre (Lahore).
+She was the inaugural UN Special Rapporteur in the field of Cultural Rights and former member of Pakistan’s National Commission on the Status of Women.
+Dr Shaheed is an adviser and collaborator for the women and girls and cultural heritage international research collaboration of the second phase (2023-2027) of the UNESCO Chair program.

 Maria (Mayee) Warren

 Maria (Mayee) Warren served for over 12 years in the Office of the Prosecutor in several international institutions including as Chief of Cabinet at the International Criminal Court in The Hague, Director of Legal Operations at the Special Court for Sierra Leone, Chief of Evidence at the International Criminal Tribunal for Rwanda.
-She is currently consulting with UNODC East Africa providing advice and support on organisational transformation and change management to the Office of the Director of Public Prosecutions, Kenya.
-She lectures in the Master of Digital Information Management at the University of Technology Sydney (UTS).
-Ms Warren is project manager and adviser on the World Heritage and Human Rights theme for the global Our World Heritage Initiative and Indigenous Capacity Building and Cultural Heritage initiative of the first phase (2019-2023) of the UNESCO Chair program.
+She has been a consultant for the UNODC East Africa providing advice and support on organisational transformation and change management to the Office of the Director of Public Prosecutions, Kenya.
+Ms Warren is project manager and adviser on the Cultural Losses, Accountability and Reparations Project of the second phase (2023-2027) of the UNESCO Chair program.

 Wang Yunxia